akshadjaiswal/Namaste-JavaScript/README.md

   - While we were using normal Promise we were using .catch to handle error, now in async-await we would be using try-catch block to handle error.
 - Async await vs Promise.then/.catch
   - What one should use? async-await is just a syntactic sugar around promise.
 Behind the scene async-await is just promise.
 So both are same, it's just async-await is new way of writing code. async-await solves few of the short-coming of Promise like Promise Chaining. async-await also increases the readability.
 So sort of it is always advisable to use async-await.

+## 🤝 Contribution Guidelines

+- Please create an issue with your suggestion.
+- If you have notes of your own, and are interested in contributing to this repo, hit a PR !
+I'll review it and add it immediately 🤓.

+## ✨ Show your support

+Give a ⭐️ if this project helped you!